The Legal Innovation Forum Chicago 2025

 Discussion Themes

-Full-Day Forum | September 23, 2025.
+Full-Day Forum | November 13, 2025.
 8:30 am to 5:00 pm:

-• The talent crunch: Challenges and opportunities in an evolving legal ecosystem
+• The Talent Crunch: Challenges and opportunities in an evolving legal ecosystem

 Who’s attending